 September 30 is the National Day for Truth and Reconciliation.

-The day was created to give Canadians a chance to honour the lost children and survivors of residential schools, their families and communities and commemorate the tragic and painful history and ongoing impacts of residential schools.
+The day was created to give Canadians a chance to reflect on the tragic and painful history and ongoing impacts of residential schools and honour children who died, as well as the survivors, their families and communities.

 Sept.
 30 is also Orange Shirt Day, a day during which Canadians are invited to wear orange shirts to honour survivors of residential schools, their families, and their communities.